 - Golden Phoenix Chinese Restaurant (💰💰, Chinese) – We got the lunch special Almond Chicken and Pepper Steak.
 We like taking a gamble and trying random Asian spots and supporting the local restaurants.
 Jacob liked the bossy, mean Chinese lady who was yelling at her employees/husband.
 Reminded him of someone… haha

-- Juicy’s the Place with the Great Food (💰💰, American) is recommended by a bunch of blogs.
+- Juicy’s the Place with the Great Food (💰💰, American) is recommended by many blogs.